 Instead, try to relax your strumming finger enough so you can achieve a middle point from where you can increase or decrease how loud and bright the note is.

-Learning how to utilize this in your favor will increase your skill!
+Taking some ukulele lessons on how to utilize this in your favor will increase your skill!